 So I convinced one of my friend Monisha she was also getting bored at home and we didn’t want to waste our Easter holidays watching TV and doing Laundry.

-Once we were done with our shower, we did some breakfast and while we were enjoying our breakfast, an instant realization came to me and it led to instant shock.
-My SLR camera bag was missing I had already lost my two Cameras once in Switzerland when I was having breakfast it was stolen with all the lenses my passport and all.
-Second time in my SOLO Thailand trip in to salt water as I had no one to keep my camera when I was cherishing the seashore waves.
+Once we were done with our shower, we had some breakfast and while having that breakfast, it occurred to me that my SLR camera bag was missing.
+I had already lost my two Cameras, once in Switzerland when I was having breakfast it was stolen with all the lenses my passport and all.
+Second time in my SOLO Thailand trip in to salt water, as I had no one to keep my camera when I was cherishing the seashore waves.

-Anyway this was record third time and I wasn’t at all ready to lose it.
-It was already 1.5 hours past we came here and there was no chance of bus standing there, I just ran like crazy to the Firefly Depot.
-I was panting and out of breath and asked about the Sydney to Melbourne 07:00 AM bus.
+This was record third time and there was no way I was losing it again.
+It was 1.5 hours past we d-boarded the bus and there was no chance of bus standing there.
+I was still and my sudden response was, to run like crazy to the Firefly Depot.
+I was panting and out of breath and when I reached there was no one at the counter in few mins someone came and he was busy tidying the place and arranging things.
+I had no patience to wait for all this routine, so I desperately asked at the counter about the Sydney to Melbourne 07:00 AM bus.

-I wasn’t ready to let go, it meant my whole trip I will be cribbing about how amazing photography could have been done and there was no guarantee if I come they will have it.
-I couldn’t imagine the troll of this so nonetheless I decided to go.
-I had to pick my car at 10:00 it was already 08:30 AM, we jumped in to the next CAB whatever was visible and then another story started.
+I wasn’t ready to let go, and he had no idea what I was going thru, for me it meant my whole trip will be ruined, its not just financial loss, but also in my whole trip, I will be cribbing about how I missed, on an amazing photographic opportunity.
+There was no guarantee, if I come back they will have it.
+I couldn’t imagine associated consequences, so nonetheless I decided to go.
+I had to pick our hired car at 10:00 it was already 08:30 AM, we jumped in to the next available CAB standing outside the station and the story of another adventure had already started.

-The Cab driver was a story in himself, he was huge and in early old ages jolly face very talkative and somewhat like what our parents are :D. So as soon as I get in I gave him the address provided by the firefly booth maniac.
+The Cab driver was a story in himself, he was huge, jolly face and in early old ages, super talkative and somewhat reminded me of my parents :D. As soon as I get in, I gave him the address provided by the firefly booth maniac.
 He started with his set of instructions as if I haven’t already had much.

-So he had all the stories what people should do on easter rather than asking for donations on roads, or losing SLR bags.
-And a proper set manual of how to not lose things and keep calm which was a heavy dose of headache for me and yet I had to reach the place and find my bag of treasure.
+He started telling all the stories and his opinions about, what people should do on Easter instead of asking for donations on roads, how I should be telling the address in Australia, how to check for luggage and avoid losing SLR bags like me.
+I was poured with a heavy dose of Do's and Dont's it was acting as a catalyst of headache for me and yet I had to bear all, to reach the place and find my bag of treasure.

-Once we reached the centre it was completely vacant, I went to the main glass door and started knocking like crazy and at the same time I wasn’t ready to face the fact – that Firefly booth pessimist is actually right and I am not going to find anyone on a public holiday which was for 4 days.
+Once we reached the center it was completely vacant, I went to the main glass door and started knocking like crazy and at the same time I wasn’t ready to face the fact – that Firefly booth pessimist was actually right, and I am not going to find anyone on a public holiday which was for 4 days.

 But when you really are looking for something you just can’t give up easily.
-I went around the building boundary and located an opening from a huge tin gate I just peeped inside to check and saw fleet of buses standing there.
-Without a single though I jumped inside from that opening and started shouting anybody here??
+I went around the building boundary and located an opening from a huge tin gate, I just peeped inside to check and saw fleet of buses standing there.
+Without a single thought, I jumped inside from that opening and started shouting anybody here??
 And around the bus there were some bus drivers passing on smoke before leaving and one of them came around, I just narrated whole story in one breath.
 He asked me to follow and there was a room full of bags mine was on a table and I grabbed it, like I found my lost child.
-I was so happy I just hugged him and wished everyone happy easter.
-That was actually a good easter start for me a really amazing one.
-I rushed back to the Cab where that huge Oldman was standing for the first time he looked pleasant while he was watching me in surprise that I found my bag I just hugged him too and said Thankyou, it was really a Good Friday.
+I was so happy I just hugged him and wished everyone happy Easter.
+That was actually a good Easter start for me a really amazing one.
+I rushed back to the Cab where that huge oldman was standing, for the first time he looked pleasant while he was watching me in surprise that I found my bag, I just hugged him too and said Thank you, it was really a Good Friday.

 The happy story started again now, while I was picking up the rental car, I remembered a friend who was in Melbourne, but since he keeps traveling back and forth from India, there was only little hope that, he will be around.
 Just to take a chance I called, and he picked up.